Mills Extreme Vehicles: Mevster

-Demand was noted for a MEV with weather protection so MEV developed the Mevster, a similar concept to the Exocet but with more bodywork and the option of a roof.
-Demand was low, however, and only 20 units were sold.
+Demand was noted for a MEV with weather protection so MEV developed the Mevster, a similar concept to the Exocet, but with more bodywork and the option of a roof.
+However, the demand was low and only 20 units were sold.
 The kit was withdrawn from the market in 2015.

 Battmobile

-First shown in 2014, Battmobile is a trade mark registered to Mills Extreme Vehicles Ltd. The electric reverse trike has tandem seats and with its lithium yttrium battery and 3 phase motor it is capable of a 100 miles range.
+First shown in 2014, Battmobile is a trademark registered to Mills Extreme Vehicles Ltd. The electric reverse trike has tandem seats and with its lithium yttrium battery and 3 phase motor it is capable of a 100 miles range.

 MEV X5

-In August 2011 this new Coupe based on a Mazda MX5 was launched at the Newark kit car show.
+In August 2011, this new Coupe based on a Mazda MX5 was launched at the Newark kit car show.

 X5 Superlight

-Superlight, a follow up in 2012 to the MEVX5, this is the MX5 based kit with a lightweight space frame chassis and a roadster body similar to the Mazda Superlight concept car.
+The X5Superlight, a follow-up in 2012 to the MEVX5, is the MX5 based kit with a lightweight space frame chassis and a roadster body similar to the Mazda Superlight concept car.

 MEVabusa

-Launched at the Stoneleigh kit car show in 2012, fitted with a Suzuki Hayabusa engine, hence the name.
+This was launched at the Stoneleigh kit car show in 2012, fitted with a Suzuki Hayabusa engine, hence the name.

 Replicar

-The Replicar, inspired by the 1959 Le Mans 24hr winning Aston Martin DBR1 has a GRP body, triangulated space-frame and uses a Mazda MX5 (Mk1/2/2.5) as the donor.
-All-up weight is ¾ ton, slightly lighter than the DBR1, so a build with a standard 1.8 MX5 Mk2.5 would produce in excess of 200 bhp/ton.
-Currently in production with MEV Ltd. in the U.K. and Exomotive in the USA.
+The Replicar, inspired by the 1959 Le Mans 24hr winning Aston Martin DBR1 had a GRP body, triangulated space-frame and used a Mazda MX5 (Mk1/2/2.5) as the donor.
+The all-up weight was ¾ ton, slightly lighter than the DBR1.
+A build with a standard 1.8 MX5 Mk2.5 would produce in excess of 200 bhp/ton.

 Monster

 The Monster, introduced in 2014 with a Chevy V8.
-2 seat open sports car, huge power to weight ratio with 400 bhp on tap.
+The 2-seat open sports car had a huge power to weight ratio with 400 bhp on tap.

 Charger

 2015 saw an electric conversion and re-style of an MBC VW-based kit car.
-The air cooled engine and fuel tank were replaced by a larger AC induction motor and Lithium battery pack resulting in a top speed of 80 mph on track.
+The air-cooled engine and fuel tank were replaced by a larger AC induction motor and Lithium battery pack resulting in a top speed of 80 mph on track.